 It’s a common misconception that it is difficult to build muscle on a vegetarian diet.
 After all, a chicken breast or steak provides much more protein per ounce than beans or whole grains.
-But building muscle as a vegetarian is not as difficult as you may think.
+But building muscle as a vegetarian is absolutely doable.

-Of course, diet and exercise are key to building muscle, but vegetarians need to pay attention to a few important key aspects of the diet.
+Vegetarians need to pay attention to a few important key aspects of the diet in order to build muscle.
 This article will help any vegetarian create a plan to build muscle and become the strongest version of themselves.

 Why is muscle important?